{/*

 • Brand Awareness

-When your brand image and message is consistent, people become more aware of your brand and your products become more recognizable.
+When your brand image and message are consistent, people become more aware of your brand, and your products become more recognizable.

 • Customer Trust

-Thanks to the cohesiveness of your message and the brand recognition that comes with it, as time passes and the more they see your brand, the more your audience trusts you.
+Thanks to the cohesiveness of your message and the brand recognition that comes with it, as time passes and they see your brand more often, your audience will trust you more.
 After all, consumers trust brands that are more consistent.

 • Efficiency Increase

-With a brand book to reference, your company’s creatives won’t have to spend as much time deciding on design-related tasks as all the important decisions have already been made and a standard is already set.
+With a brand book to reference, your company’s creatives won’t have to spend as much time deciding on design-related tasks, as all the critical decisions have already been made and a standard is already set.
 So as they won’t have to spend hours comparing fonts or trying different writing styles, their efficiency will increase, too.

 Cons